VPNs and protection: Choosing the best network for security

 WireGuard

 WireGuard® is an entirely open source VPN protocol that’s only recently emerged.
-It was designed to achieve high-speed transmission and to be easy to set up.
+Tailscale was built on this protocol because of its high-speed transmission and simplified set up.
 By using the latest encryption methods, WireGuard can arguably be considered more secure than other VPN protocols, and it’s also received widespread acclaim for its relative simplicity and stability.
-The WireGuard team keeps the software exceptionally well updated, and they aim to make it the gold standard of VPN protocols.

 Tailscale VPN not only incorporates WireGuard but also extends its capabilities.
 For example, Tailscale offers MagicDNS, which makes it easier to reach other devices on your network.
 Tailscale also adds an ACL layer on top of WireGuard to further control network traffic.
 Tailscale ACLs allow you to express rules for everything in a single place with users, groups, and tags, which are easier to maintain than a list of which device pairs may communicate.